 LUCIA DEL GRECO is a director and playwright working between Rome and Barcelona.
 After completing a BA in Literature and Philology and an MA in Comparative Literature at La Sapienza University in Rome, she received a scholarship for a PhD at Oxford University, focusing on pietas in Virgil and Latin literature.
 She later completed a BA in Directing and Writing at the Institut del Teatre in Barcelona.

 In 2024, she adapted and directed PURA PASSIÓ by Annie Ernaux, which premiered at Temporada Alta.
-The piece received three nominations at the 2025 Premis de la Crítica for Best Adaptation, Best Play, and Best Lighting Design, winning two of the three awards for BEST PLAY and BEST LIGHTING DESIGN.
+The play received three nominations at the 2025 Critics Awards and two awards for BEST PLAY and BEST LIGHTING DESIGN.
 Her latest work, MATA’M PSICOSI based on the poetry of Dolors Miquel, premiered in February 2025 at Fundació Joan Brossa.
-She is currently working on two new pieces for the next season.
+She is currently working on two new micro-operas for the Gran Teatre del Liceu and for the Auditori, and she’s writing and directing a free adaptation of LITTLE WOMEN that will premiere at the Teatre Lliure in October 2025.

-In 2023, her debut piece, HEART’S DESIRE by Caryl Churchill, earned her three nominations and the Revelation Artist prize at the 2023 Premis de la Crítica.
+In 2023, her debut piece, HEART’S DESIRE by Caryl Churchill, earned her three nominations and the REVELATION ARTIST PRIZE at the 2023 Premis de la Crítica.

 Her works have been presented in different theatres and European festivals and include the direction of LA POUSSIÈRE by Llatzer Garcia, within the Emerging European Dramaturgy project, at the Comédie de Reims in 2024, in collaboration with the Teatre Nacional de Catalunya; the creation of IF I CAN’T DANCE, IT’S NOT MY REVOLUTION with a group of eighteen adolescents at Teatre Lliure in 2024; and the direction of ELS ENCANTATS by David Plana at Sala Beckett in 2023.